 The Board governs the Fund.
-The Board selects and oversees the Adviser, Federated Investment Management Company (FIMCO).
+The Board selects and oversees the Adviser, Federated Investment Management Company.
 The Adviser manages the Fund's assets, including buying and selling portfolio securities.
-Federated Advisory Services Company (FASC), an affiliate of the Adviser, provides research, quantitative analysis, equity trading and transaction settlement and certain other support services to the Adviser.
+Federated Advisory Services Company (FASC), an affiliate of the Adviser, provides certain support services to the Adviser.
 The fee for these services is paid by the Adviser and not by the Fund.
 The address of the Adviser and FASC is 1001 Liberty Avenue, Pittsburgh, PA 15222-3779.

-The Adviser, Sub-Adviser and other subsidiaries of Federated Hermes advise approximately 101 registered investment companies spanning equity, fixed-income and money market mutual funds and also manage a variety of other pooled investment vehicles, private investment companies and customized separately managed accounts (including non-U.S./ offshore funds).
-Federated Hermes' assets under management totaled approximately \$715.2 billion as of September 30, 2023.
+The Adviser and other advisory subsidiaries of Federated Hermes combined, advise approximately 101 registered investment companies spanning equity, fixed-income and money market mutual funds and also manage a variety of other pooled investment vehicles, private investment companies and customized separately managed accounts (including non-U.S./offshore funds).
+Federated Hermes' assets under management totaled approximately \$757.6 billion as of December 31, 2023.
 Federated Hermes was established in 1955 as Federated Investors, Inc. and is one of the largest investment managers in the United States with more than 2,000 employees.
 Federated Hermes provides investment products to more than 10,000 investment professionals and institutions.